CODE-DE-EO-Lab/aicube-overview/README.md

 To this end, the [research paper](https://arxiv.org/abs/2401.07782) provides a systematic overview of the possible adaptations of the vanilla MAE to exploit masked image modelling on multi-sensor RS image archives (denoted as cross-sensor masked autoencoders (CSMAEs)).
 Several different CSMAE models are introduced by applying different adjustments to the vanilla MAE.
-The code is available under [https://github.com/jakhac/CSMAE](https://github.com/jakhac/CSMAE)
+The code is available under [https://github.com/jakhac/CSMAE](https://github.com/jakhac/CSMAE).
+The publication is currently under review at [Transactions on Geoscience and Remote Sensing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=36).